Adi7290/Site-One/README.md

 # Site-One
-Just a basic website that i made
+Just a basic website that i made using html and css